ScottBurger/going_rogue_podcast/_posts/2023-10-11-what-is-a-roguelike.md

 * 15:30 - What is the original 1980 Rogue, the first games like Rogue, the Berlin Interpretation
 * 30:00 - What are rogue-lites?
 2008's Spelunky, Binding of Isaac, and Rogue Legacy
 * 49:32 - Are "-lite" games less hardcore?
 Does metaprogression matter?
 * 56:42 - How roguelike is this game?
+(Minecraft, Diablo, X-Com, Into the Breach, Deep Rock Galactic, Don't Starve, Inscryption, Gloomhaven)

 ---